COMPASS Program

 2022-2023 Provincial COMPASS Report (French Version)

-More information
+- More information

 For more information on the COMPASS study, please visit https://uwaterloo.ca/compass-system/about.

-All questions related to the COMPASS project, including requests for access and use of the PEI COMPASS dataset, can be sent to Cody Davenport (PEI COMPASS Research Project Lead) via email at cjdavenport@gov.pe.ca or by phone at (902) 370-8642.
+COMPASS is based out of the University of Waterloo and is led by Co-Principal Investigators Dr. Scott Leatherdale and Dr. Karen Patte.
+The implementation of COMPASS on PEI is led by the Chief Public Health Office - Department of Health and Wellness, and the Department of Education and Early Years, in collaboration with PEI's school boards.
+All questions related to the COMPASS program, including requests for access and use of the PEI COMPASS dataset, can be sent to Cody Davenport (PEI COMPASS Research Program Coordinator) via email at cjdavenport@gov.pe.ca or by phone at (902) 370-8642.